voxpupuli/voxpupuli.github.io/openpuppet/index.md

     </div>
     <div class="col align-self-center">
       <p>
-      OpenPuppet is the modern open source implementation of the world's most capable configuration management platform.
-It's trusted by everyone from the smallest hobbyist to operators of some of the largest commercial infrastructures in the business.
+      OpenPuppet is the modern open source implementation of the world's most capable configuration management platform -- trusted by everyone from the smallest hobbyist to operators of some of the largest commercial infrastructures in the business.
       </p>
       <p>
       Try OpenPuppet as the engine powering your infrastructure deployment and